 Upolo Island – Samoa

-Samoans are so proud of the their nation, that pretty much all songs blasting away on bus stereos praise the country’s tropical beauty.
+Samoans are so proud of their nation, that pretty much all songs blasting away on bus stereos praise the country’s tropical beauty.
 With waterfalls hiding deep inside tropical rainforests and beaches with sand so soft it melts between your toes – can you really blame them?

 Aitutaki Lagoon – Cook Islands

 The sand is blindingly white, the water intensely blue and the palm trees curve at just the right angle.
 Has this place been ‘Photoshopped’?
 The answer to that is ‘no’!
 Cruising around this lagoon makes you dream of getting shipwrecked.
 Maybe that’s why a season of Survivor was filmed somewhere out here.

 Nuku Hiva – Marquesas Islands

 The distant Marquesas Islands are remote even by remote standards, and you can think of Nuku Hiva Island as Jurassic Park minus the dinosaurs (thank god for that).
 There’s hardly anyone around here to enjoy the magnificent views, which only amplifies the incredible feeling of being in some parallel universe.